 Slower Healing Times

-The main problem is that alcohol makes it hard for your brain to heal.
-To recover from a concussion, your brain needs to send nutrients to damaged areas and repair injuries.
+The main problem is that alcohol makes it hard for you or your family member’s brain to heal.
+To undergo a recovery process from this situation, a concussion patient’s brain needs to send nutrients to damaged areas and repair injuries.
 However, alcohol is neurodegenerative and directly harms brain cells.
 So if you drink while recovering from a concussion, the alcohol undoes a lot of your body’s hard work.
 Patients who drink with a concussion tend to take longer to fully recover.

 More Problematic Symptoms